 So what got me past my fears?
 What was the catalyst?

 In my past visits, I’d attend the Con focused on the big blue-chip publishing machines.
-But in 2010, I knew I had something to share and found myself instinctively drawn to people sharing their passions… Creators.
+But that year, I knew I had something to share and found myself instinctively drawn to the people sharing their passions.

-I wanted to know the steps, so I found a panel of indie creators, and to my surprise, the room was packed with people like me.
-People looking for the best way to tell their story.
+I like to investigate before I initiate, so I found a panel of indie creators in the back of the convention guide, and to my surprise, the room was packed with people like me.
+People who were looking for the best way to tell their story.
 Learning editing from editors, writing from writers and insights on sequential art from artists… You get the picture.

 Buddy Scalera ran a series back then for aspiring creators, and I ate it up.
 Front of the room, taking notes like a desperate college student.
 I spent at least a half a day in panels for all four days of the convention.
-I was enabled.
+I left empowered.

 Go and Get Busy

 “If you want to conquer fear, don’t sit home and think about it.
 Go out and get busy.”

 – Dale Carnegie –